jasonleebrown/UCE_phyluce_pipeline/README.md

-NOTE: this entire repository was created by Wilson X Guillory (wxgillo), see his page for the most up-to-date.
+NOTE: this entire repository was created by Wilson X Guillory (wxgillo).

 # brownlab-workflow
 This is a tutorial for the phylogenomic workflow used by the Brown lab, where we use [UCEs](https://www.ultraconserved.org/) to uncover evolutionary histories, mostly in Neotropical poison frogs (Dendrobatidae).
 In this tutorial I provide sample data and take you through the steps of read processing, sequence assembly, read-to-locus matching, and sequence alignment, and finally provide a few examples of phylogenetic analyses that can be performed on UCE data.